lyozamp/avalanche_analysis/README.md

 2. Description of preliminary feature engineering and preliminary feature selection, including the decision-making process:

-We decided on feature importance logistic regression in our supervised model because we are finding feature importance related to avalanche and hazard level so we kept all of the features since they are all important.
+We decided on a feature importance logistic regression model.
+Because we are finding feature importance related to avalanche occurrence, we kept all of the features since they are all important for the model.

 3. Description of how data was split into training and testing sets: